 Community Connections - Museum ToursWith the Community Connections Program, Education Staff work year round with community partners to customize free tours and projects so that each group can have a unique experience at the Philadelphia Museum of Art.
 Each tour and workshop is planned in collaboration to introduce community groups to the museum’s history, its mission and permanent collection while being reflective of the interests and activities of the community organization.
 All programs address inquiry based learning and critical thinking skills as guidelines.

-Teen ProgramsThe Philadelphia Museum of Art offers various programs for teens throughout the Philadelphia region.
-Each program is designed to inspire, mentor, and prepare those selected students for leadership roles and further study in the visual arts.
+Teen ProgramsOur teen programs are designed to inspire, mentor, and prepare students for leadership roles and further study in the visual arts.
 For more information and applications contact firstname.lastname@example.org

 Learn More >>

-High School Sketch ClubThe High School Sketch Club began in 2003.
-This program is for ten Philadelphia public school students who are considering a career in the visual or graphic arts.
-This program runs in the fall and spring.
-During this 8 week long program ten select students:
+Teen Sketch ClubThe Teen Sketch Club began in 2003.
+This program is for fifteen Philadelphia public school students who are considering a career in the visual or graphic arts.
+This program runs for 9 weeks each semester.
+During this year-long program fifteen select students:

 - Become familiar with outstanding art objects in the Museum’s collection.